PaperPrototype/Course-Guidebook/Guides/Guides/english.md

 **USE TUTORIALS NOT EXCERCISES**

 Only teach concepts in the lectures and leave the experimentation to the student and tutorials.
 If you include a section on "How to make a cool shader effect" with what the student has learned you're taking their time up for experimentation and making them do what you think would be cool.
 Instead if you think the student might want to do something cool with what they've learned create a tutorial that can be taken after the lecture is over.

+Tutorials can also be for teaching additional non-cannon related subjects of interest.

 ## DETAIL_GUIDELINE_017